Alimohamad21/Restauarant-Reservation-System/readme.txt

 -Our restaurant reservation system is a very user friendly,efficient and good looking system.

--Firstly,You are opted to log in with your account, if you have one already, we also added the sign in option If you don't already have an account.
+-Firstly,You are opted to log in with your account, if you have one already, we also added the sign up option If you don't already have an account.

 -You are allowed to create as many users as you want through the sign up option , but You can't choose a username that has already been taken,We also validated the required fields to some degree,Then the account info is added to the input xml file in our system.